Alice in Chains (album): Lyrics

-The rest of the lyrics were written by Staley, and were inspired by "whatever was on [his] mind".
-Suffering from writers block, Staley wrote the lyrics while in studio.
-He described the process to Rolling Stone his as "record[ing] a few months of being human."
-He admitted that if he had been asked to sing the new songs, he would not have been able to do so because he did not remember his own lyrics.
-His lyrical themes sometimes illustrated despair and thoughts of death from his addiction; other songs touch on themes of fame obsession and relationships.
+Staley was suffering from writer's block and wrote his lyrics while in the studio.
+He said if he had been asked to sing the new songs, he would not have been able to do so because he did not remember his own lyrics.
+His lyrical themes sometimes illustrate despair and thoughts of death from his addiction; other songs touch on fame obsession and relationships.

-In "Brush Away", Staley ponders whether the band and their work were being taken seriously or if they were considered a joke or fad, while "God Am" asks a higher power why it was passively watching cruelty and heartlessness.
-"Sludge Factory" was written about the ultimatum call Staley and Wright received from Ienner and Anthony.
-The two told Staley and Wright they had nine days to finish the record because they had spent excessive time recording, which Staley references directly.
-"Nothin' Song", which was written in the latter part of the recording phase, comprised the first thoughts that came to Staley's mind.
-This included the line "Sam, throw away your cake", addressing Hofstedt.
-While the band was in the studio working on the album, Hofstedt's birthday passed, and he was given a cake in the shape of a naked woman.
-The cake was never finished and lay partially eaten for at least a month.
-"Again" and "Frogs" both recount the betrayal of a friend.
+In "Brush Away", Staley ponders whether the band and their work were being taken seriously, or if they were considered a joke or fad, while "God Am" asks a higher power why it was passively watching cruelty and heartlessness.
+"Sludge Factory" is about the ultimatum call Staley and Wright received from Ienner and Anthony, who told Staley and Wright they had nine days to finish the record because they were taking too long, a claim Staley directly references.
+"Nothin' Song", which was written in late in the recording phase, comprises the first thoughts that came to Staley's mind.
+These includes the line "Sam, throw away your cake", addressing Hofstedt, whose birthday occurred during the recording sessions; he was given a cake in the shape of a naked woman that lay partially eaten for at least a month.
+"Again" and "Frogs" both recount betrayal by a friend.

 Reflecting on the album in a 2018 interview with Noisey, Cantrell said:

 There's a sadness to that record—it's the sound of a band falling apart.
 It was our last studio record [to that point].
 It's a beautiful record, but it's sad, too.
 It's a little more exploratory, a little bit more meandering.
 It's not as crafted as the rest of our records were.